ethoms/netdrive-connector/README.rst

   distros, unmount of a sshfs filesystem, by a normal user, will fail.
 - Big improvement to automatic mount and unmount at login/logout.
-  This is no longer KDE centric and should work on any DE/WM that uses
+  This is no longer KDE centric and should work on any DE/WM that uses ``~/.config/autostart/*.desktop`` to start applications at login.
-  \~/.config/autostart/\*.desktop to start applications at login.
+  So far it's tested on the following distros: Slackware, openSUSE and Debian.
+And the following DE's: KDE4, KDE5, Gnome shell, MATE, XFCE, LXDE and LXQt.
-  So far it's only tested on Slackware.
+- Fix bug in adding SFTP connection without password-less key.
+Now it no longer specifies the ssh key in the mount options.

 Pros